Alignak-monitoring/alignak-doc/source/03_how_it_work/01_daemons.rst

     * Scheduler
     * Broker

-There can have many receivers for load-balancing or standby spares.
+There can have many receivers for load-balancing.

 Broker
 ------

-The *Broker* daemon gets all events from scheduler

-It is connected to the other daemons:
+The *Broker* daemon gets all monitoring events from the scheduler.
+It propagates the events to the specialized modules installed on the configuration (eg. Alignak backend database storage, ...)

-    * Arbiter
-    * Poller
-    * Scheduler
-    * Receiver
-    * Reactionner

-There can have many brokers for standby spares.
+There can have many brokes for load-balancing.

 Reactionner
 -----------

-The *Reactionner* daemon sends the notifications to the users
+The *Reactionner* daemon runs the event handlers and sends the notifications to the users.

-It is connected to the other daemons:

-    * Arbiter
-    * Scheduler
-    * Broker

-There can have many reactionners for load-balancing or standby spares.
+There can have many reactionners for load-balancing.